 This Easy Paleo Pumpkin Bread is naturally gluten-free and grain-free as well because it’s made with almond flour.
 It’s easy to make and tastes like the holidays.
-It’s perfectly spiced, and fills your house with the best aromas as it bakes.
-It has a moist but fluffy texture that’s perfect on it’s own, or with a bit of butter and honey.
+It’s perfectly spiced and fills your house with the best aromas as it bakes.
+It has a moist but fluffy texture that’s perfect on its own, or with a bit of butter and honey.
 This healthy pumpkin bread recipe is my go-to for cozy baking and it makes a wonderful homemade gift.

-But later after she had said that, I left for a walk.
+But later in the day, I left the house for a walk.
 And as soon as I came back through the door, it was like I had dropped right into the holiday season.
 It also made me immediately crave another slice of this delectable bread, so you have been warned!

-- Almond Flour – is my favorite flour to make perfectly moist baked goods that are both gluten free and paleo.
+- Almond Flour – is my favorite flour to make perfectly moist baked goods that are gluten-free and paleo.

-- Tapioca Starch – I use this in combination with the almond flour and it creates the perfect fluffy texture in paleo baked goods.
+- Tapioca Starch – sometimes called tapioca flour, I use this in combination with almond flour and it creates the perfect fluffy texture in paleo baked goods.
 I’ve also had many readers write in to say they’ve successfully subbed in either arrowroot or cornstarch for the tapioca.

-- Pumpkin Spice – this is a spice worth having in you spice line up since it’s a combination of several spices and strikes the right balance in this bread.
+- Pumpkin Spice – this is a spice worth having in your spice lineup since it combines several spices and strikes the right balance in this bread.
 Pumpkin spice is a blend of spices together so you don’t need to measure out like allspice, cloves, ground ginger, nutmeg etc. one at a time.

-- Cinnamon – pairs perfectly with the pumpkin spice to give just the right flavor you’re looking for in a pumpkin bread.
+- Cinnamon – pairs perfectly with the pumpkin spice to give just the right flavor you want in a pumpkin bread.

 - Pumpkin Purée – not pumpkin pie filling!
 Pumpkin purée is just 1 ingredient – pumpkin, and it makes for the best flavor in baked goods.

 - Avocado Oil or Ghee – I tested this recipe with both melted ghee and avocado oil.
 I personally lean towards the avocado oil because it’s easier but either way is very tasty.
 If you can have dairy, butter also works in this recipe as well as coconut oil.

 - Eggs – work together with the almond flour and tapioca starch to create the right texture in this pumpkin bread.